-LEGISLATIVE FISCAL ESTIMATE

-[Second Reprint]

-SENATE, No. 3091 STATE OF NEW JERSEY 219th LEGISLATURE
+LEGISLATIVE FISCAL ESTIMATE [Third Reprint] SENATE, No. 3091 STATE OF NEW JERSEY 219th LEGISLATURE

-DATED: JANUARY 28, 2021
+DATED: JUNE 4, 2021

 SUMMARY

-Synopsis: Requires builders to offer unit concrete products that utilize carbon

-footprint-reducing technology as option in new construction; establishes tax incentives, and State and local purchasing requirements, for unit concrete products that utilize carbon footprintreducing technology.
+Synopsis: Requires builders to offer unit concrete products that utilize carbon footprint-reducing technology as option in new construction; establishes tax incentives, and State and local purchasing requirements, for unit concrete products that utilize carbon footprint- reducing technology.
 Type of Impact: Annual expenditure increase and annual revenue loss to State General Fund and Property Tax Relief Fund.
 Agencies Affected: Department of Community Affairs.
 Department of Environmental Protection.
 Department of Transportation.
 Department of the Treasury.

-Office of Legislative Services Estimate Fiscal Impact FY 2021 and Thereafter Annual State Expenditure Increase Indeterminate Annual State Revenue Loss Indeterminate - The Office of Legislative Services (OLS) recognizes that the bill will result in increased annual State expenditures and a decrease in annual State revenues. - The bill's requirements to publish materials, modify contracting practices, and establish programs that require, when feasible, the use of unit concrete products that utilize carbon footprint-reducing technology or certify those products may annually increase administrative expenses for Executive departments. - The bill's exemption of unit concrete products that utilize carbon footprint-reducing technology from the State's Sales and Use tax which, along with the utilization of gross income tax and corporation business tax credits, will reduce revenues earmarked for both the State's General Fund and Property Tax Relief Fund by an indeterminate amount annually.
+Fiscal Impact FY 2022 and Thereafter

+Annual State Expenditure Increase Indeterminate

+Annual State Revenue Loss Indeterminate

+- The Office of Legislative Services (OLS) recognizes that the bill will result in increased annual State expenditures and a decrease in annual State revenues. - The bill's requirements to publish materials, modify contracting practices, and establish programs that require, when feasible, the use of unit concrete products that utilize carbon footprint-reducing technology or certify those products may annually increase administrative expenses for Executive departments. - The bill's exemption of unit concrete products that utilize carbon footprint-reducing technology from the State's Sales and Use tax which, along with the utilization of gross income tax and corporation business tax credits, will reduce revenues earmarked for both the State's General Fund and Property Tax Relief Fund by an indeterminate amount annually.
+The OLS notes that the tax credits are capped at \$20 million for each fiscal year.